NoahGav/oxide-lang/README.md

 # Prototype

-The main development branch is currently the "prototype" branch.
+The main development branch is the [prototype](https://github.com/NoahGav/oxide-lang/tree/prototype) branch.

 # Oxide: A Proposal for a New Rust-Inspired Language